-- Do not purchase a doll that cries out loud, as that could be upsetting.
+- Do not purchase a doll that cries out loud, as this could be upsetting.

 - Provide a bassinet or small crib for the doll.

-A care home is taking dementia patients on a trip back in time - with a room transformed into a vintage train carriage.
+One care home is taking dementia patients on a trip back in time, with a room transformed into a vintage train carriage.

 The railway room at Scarlet House features luggage racks, a table and opposite-facing seats and is designed to look just like an old-fashioned steam-era carriage.

 This environment works as it is all about reminiscence.
-You don’t need to go quite this far - you can create a similar environment using simple tools such as talking, viewing old photographs or listening to music to encourage a similar feeling of reminiscence.
+You don’t need to go quite this far, but you can create a similar environment using simple tools such as talking, viewing old photographs or listening to music, to encourage a similar feeling of reminiscence.